Menu

 return f.read()

-The extractor node ties all three methods together.
-It loops through classified files and calls the right function for each type.
-Notice the try/except — corrupted files shouldn’t crash the whole pipeline.
+The reader node below ties all three methods into one place.
+It walks through the sorted files and calls the matching function for each type.
+Watch the try/except block — one corrupt file must not bring down the whole pipeline.

 python